 These include the olive ridley, Kemp’s ridley, Australian flatback, loggerhead, leatherback, hawksbill, and green sea turtles. although several are critically endangered, these seven species still exist in our oceans.

-These turtles are really good at holding their breath.
+These turtles are good at holding their breath.
 This is thanks to adaptations that allow them to hold their breath.

 Large powerful lungs – Sea turtles have large lungs relative to their body mass.
 This allows them to store more air in their lungs.
 This allows them to hold their breath longer than other reptiles.